dgailh/online-Tickets/README.md

 for steps call me:
 0501568886;

-the front-end: is Still WIP about 60% finished.
+the front-end: weak UI.

-20-feb-2019: should finish the whole front-end. cool design is a plus.
+20-feb-2019: should finish the whole front-end. done

-27-feb-2019: should finish deploying the server on linux server and make it fully fonctioning.
+27-feb-2019: should finish deploying the server on linux server and make it fully fonctioning. //delayed